mmistakes/minimal-mistakes/_posts/2023-11-26-tableau_specialist.md

 ### Default properties

-default properties for a dimension
+**default properties for a dimension**

 - Comment, Color, Shape, Sort

-default properties for a measure
+**default properties for a measure**

 - Comment, Number Format, Aggregation, Color, Total using

 ![Alt text]({{site.url}}/images/2023-11-26-tableau_specialist/default_properties.png){: .align-center .img-height-half }

 ### Total
-1) On the Analysis Pnae, drag Totals into the view and deop on the [ex: Row Grand Total area]
+1) On the Analysis Pnae, drag Totals into the view and drop on the [ex: Row Grand Total area]

 2) Select the Analysis option on the toolbar, then Totals and Add [ex: Row Grand Total area]

 ### Date type

-When the data type is mapped as numbers, text is treated as null whie dates are treated as the number of days since 1/1/1900.
+When the data type is mapped as numbers, text is treated as null while dates are treated as the number of days since 1/1/1900.

 If chaging type to date doesn't work, you should change the back to string and use a date parse function.